pupil-labs/pupil-docs/src/alpha-lab/nerfs.md

 If you watched the accompanying video, you have witnessed a 3D reconstruction of an environment based on an eye tracking recording.
 In essence, we have explored how to augment the output of our [reference image mapper enrichment](/invisible/enrichments/reference-image-mapper/) to show a third person view of an eye tracking recording.
 Other wordly, huh?

 A third person view allows you to see more of the environment and how your partipant explores and visually interacts with it.
-Let's break it down – in the video, the green points denote where the “user’s head” was during the recording, while the yellow line illustrates a gaze ray from the head to the object that's looked at.
+Let's break it down – in the video, the green points (actually camera frustrums) denote where the “user’s head” was during the recording, while the yellow line illustrates a gaze ray from the head to the object that's looked at.
 You can also see a 3D heat-map showing which areas attracted attention.

 ## A 3D view?